Popular Functions in SQL

 System Tables (Transact-SQL)

-They explain about the system tables.
+They explain the system tables.
 They cannot be modified in a straight line by simple update and delete terms.
-The tables may include columns which are documented or which are not.
+The tables may include columns that are documented or which are not.

 System Views (Transact-SQL)

 These SQL functions showcase the metadata.
 And some of the SQL functions are :